NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

     writeFile "output.txt" $ show inputResultList
 ```

+This funny looking operator `<$>` is the infixed version of `fmap` is really just saying, "take the function on the left and apply it to the list on the right".
+The `.` operator is the infixed composition operator.
+I didn't include it since it's rather trivial but `scaleInput` simply normalizes the data input to range from $[0,1]$, which is mostly standard in machine learning since networks can be a little fussy about the magnitude of their inputs.
+We then scan over all of the training batches, keeping a record of the network at that point, and then we test it and extract the output by `fst . runWriter . forwardW`.
+Finally, we write the array to a file, which is rendered by plotly at the top of the page.

 ## Wrapping Up

 At the top of the page you can view the fruits of our labour.
-We pretty closely manage to converge to the desired sin function.
+We pretty closely manages to converge to the desired sin function.
 So, whats next?
-Well, there's a lot of even the basics of neural networks we haven't touched on yet.
-It would be interesting, I think to implement the various optimizers that are industry standards now, namely AdamW and Muon are both on the list.
-Once the basics are covered, I think I'll try my hand at implementing more advanced architectures, firstly CNN, and once that's done the skys the limit really.
-I also want to refactor the way I'm doing the forward pass to be a bit more modular in nature, kind of like PyTorch where a network is composed of several seperate layers, a design desicision that should have, honestly, been rather obvious considering that composition is one of the monads strengths.
-Lastly, towards the end of this project the training times did get a little prohibitive, and I think it would be really interesting to see how well Haskell can handle parallelizing code.
+There's a lot of even the basics of neural networks we haven't touched on yet.
+It would be interesting to implement the various optimizers that are industry standards now, namely AdamW and Muon.
+Muon especially has roots in polynomial algebra, and I wonder if Haskell will have an elegant representation of it.
+Once the basics are covered, I think I'll try my hand at implementing more advanced architectures, firstly CNN, and once that's done the sky's the limit really.
+I also want to refactor the way I'm doing the forward pass to be a bit more modular in nature, kind of like PyTorch where a network is composed of several separate layers, a design decision that should have, honestly, been obvious considering that composition is one of the monads strengths.
+Lastly, towards the end of this project the training times did get a little prohibitive, and I think it would be really interesting to see how well Haskell can handle parallelizing code; alternatively, using a library like `copilot` which has been making waves in the embedded space for the last couple of years, we can pawn out the computationally expensive subroutines to CUDA code and only worry about high level architecture in Haskell.